seesealonely/old-leetcode/README.md

-this projet is from [leetcode.com](https://www.leetcode.com).it contain solution for leetcode titles.
+this projet is from [leetcode.com](https://www.leetcode.com).it contain solution using C++ for leetcode titles.